Indus Waters Treaty

-The Treaty gives control over the waters of the three "eastern rivers" — the Beas, Ravi and Sutlej with a mean annual flow of — to India, while control over the waters of the three "western rivers" — the Indus, Chenab and Jhelum with a mean annual flow of — to Pakistan.
-India has about 20% of the total water carried by the Indus system while Pakistan has 80%.
-The treaty allows India to use the western river waters for limited irrigation use and unlimited non-consumptive use for such applications as power generation, navigation, floating of property, fish culture, etc. It lays down detailed regulations for India in building projects over the western rivers.
-The preamble of the treaty recognises the rights and obligations of each country in the optimum use of water from the Indus system in a spirit of goodwill, friendship and cooperation.
-This has not reduced the Pakistani fears that India could potentially create floods or droughts in Pakistan, especially in times of war.
+India received control of roughly 20% of the total water carried by the rivers, while Pakistan received 80%.
+The treaty allows India to use the water of Western Rivers for limited irrigation use and unlimited non-consumptive uses such as power generation, navigation, floating of property, fish culture, etc. It lays down detailed regulations for India in building projects over the Western Rivers.
+The preamble of the treaty recognises the rights and obligations of each country for the optimum water use from the Indus system of rivers in a spirit of goodwill, friendship and cooperation.
+The treaty is also meant to alleviate Pakistani fears that India could potentially cause floods or droughts in Pakistan, especially during a potential conflict.